-We announced a share repurchase program approved by our board of directors in November 2017, under which we may repurchase up to US\$300 million worth of our outstanding ADSs/or ordinary shares over a period of twelve months.
-We further announced a share repurchase program in December 2018, under which we may repurchase up to US\$300 million worth of our outstanding ADSs/or ordinary shares over a period of twelve months, in addition to any further repurchases that may be made under the program announced in November 2017.
-In January 2020, we announced a new share repurchase program, under which we may repurchase up to US\$500 million worth of our outstanding ADSs/or ordinary shares over a period of 30 months.

-Under the new share repurchase program, we are authorized to repurchase our ADSs and/or ordinary shares on the open market from time to time, in privately negotiated transactions, tender offers or any combination thereof.
+In January 2020, we announced a share repurchase program, under which we may repurchase up to US\$500 million worth of our outstanding ADSs/or ordinary shares over a period of 30 months.
+In June 2022, we announced a new share repurchase program, under which we may repurchase up to US\$200 million worth of our outstanding ADSs/ or ordinary shares over a period of 24 months.
+Under the new share repurchase program, we are authorized to repurchase our ADSs from time to time through open market transactions at prevailing market prices, privately negotiated transactions, block trades or any combination thereof.
 Our management is authorized to determine the terms and conditions relating to the program, including, among others, the quantity, timing, price and purpose of share repurchases.

 In the future, we plan to continue to make share repurchases, and such repurchases may be at prices that differ from the trading price of our ADSs.
 For example, upon obtaining approval from our board of directors, we purchased all 18,173,885 of our Class A ordinary shares then held by Kunlun Group Limited, or Kunlun, at a premium to the then prevailing trading price of our ADSs on April 29, 2019.
-While we believe our share repurchases in the past helped us stabilize share price and promote shareholders' interests, there can be no assurance that we will achieve the intended benefit of any future share repurchase to enhance value to shareholders.
+While we believe our share repurchases in the past helped us stabilize share price and promote shareholders' interests, there can be no assurance that we will achieve the intended benefit of any future share repurchase to enhance value to shareholders